Goal set for CBC P.E.I.'s Feed a Family campaign

 Last year, with a goal of 2,000, more than 2,100 turkeys were donated and just over $40,000 was raised.

-Donations can be made at CBC in Charlottetown, all Sobeys and Superstore locations, a number of independent grocery stores around the Island and at the Summerside Police Department.
+Turkey donations can be made at CBC in Charlottetown, all Sobeys and Superstore locations, a number of independent grocery stores around the Island and at the Summerside Police Department.

 Watch for CBC meteorologist Jay Scotland as he travels around the Island promoting the campaign.